 An employee who has submitted a notice of resignation at least 10 working days before its effective date may withdraw a resignation by the close of two business days after giving notice of resignation.
 The day that notice of resignation is given shall not be counted.
 A business day shall be the normal hours of operation for the department or employee's division.
-However, if the department or employee's division operates on a 24-hour basis, the business day shall end at midnight.
+However, if the department or employee's division.
+However, if the department or employee's division.
+However, if the day shall end at midnight.
 The appointing authority must approve a timely withdrawal of resignation.
 Approval of a request to withdraw a resignation when that request is made more than two business days after the notice of resignation is within the discretion of the appointing authority.